binaris/functions-examples/kmeans-sklearn/README.md

 If this is your first time using Binaris, visit our [Getting Started](https://dev.binaris.com/tutorials/python/getting-started/) page to set up your account for free.

+There are two functions in this example

+#### public_kmeans_image_quant_py2

+Uses kmeans to quantize an input image potentially reducing the number of unique colors greatly.
+This can allow for greater compression of the input image or pleasing filter-esque effects.

+#### public_kmeans_simple_py2
+Builds a kmeans model using the canonical [iris data set](https://en.wikipedia.org/wiki/Iris_flower_data_set), invocations return the labels of the built model.

 ## Deploying with pip packages

 To deploy a Binaris function that depends on `pip` packages we need to rely on the [Bob tool](https://github.com/binaris/bob).
 Bob is simple script, which greatly reduces the hassle of building platform-specific python packages.
 This is accomplished by building the dependencies against the same architecture used by Binaris functions, this way you can guarantee your dependencies will work at runtime.